mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 In this section:
 - The "Transcription du texte français : " field shows the original input text (or transcribed audio).
 - For **text input**, the app applies grammar corrections and diacritical mark corrections.
 It then generates custom audio feedback of the corrected sentence with integrated playback controls.
-- For **audio input**, the app first performs Speech Recognition and Transcription (e.g., converting "Je suis aller à école" from `test.wav` to text).
+- For **audio input**, the app first performs Speech Recognition and Transcription (e.g., converting "Je suis aller à école" from `input.wav` to text).
 It then applies grammar corrections, diacritical mark corrections, and pronunciation corrections based on the original audio.
 Finally, it generates custom audio feedback of the corrected sentence with integrated playback controls.

 This example shows text analysis of the sentence "Je suis aller chez mon mère" demonstrating the system's multi-layered error detection:
 - Grammar Corrections: Detects errors such as incorrect past participle agreement ("aller" should be "allée" for feminine gender) and incorrect determiner agreement ("mon mère" should be "ma mère"), providing the corrected sentence.